-- 1 To qualify for the Bachelor of Computer and Information Sciences, a student must achieve 360 points by successfully completing one of the following: - (a) Bachelor of Computer and Information Sciences single major - (i) core papers: 135 points with 30 points at level 6 and 30 points at level 7 and - (ii) a major: at least 165 points from one of the majors identified in these regulations, with at least 60 points at level 6 and at least 45 points at level 7 and - (iii) the remaining points from the papers listed in the Bachelor of Computer and Information Sciences Table. - (b) Bachelor of Computer and Information Sciences double major - (i) core papers: 135 points with 30 points at level 6 and 30 points at level 7 and - (ii) two majors: at least 225 points from two majors identified in these regulations which must conform to the requirements of each major. - (c) Bachelor of Computer and Information Sciences - (i) core papers: 135 points with 30 points at level 6 and 30 points at level 7 and - (ii) 225 points from the papers listed in the Bachelor of Computer and Information Sciences Table with at least 45 points at level 6 or above and at least 45 points at level 7. - 2 A student may substitute up to 45 points in 1(a)(iii) or 1(c)(ii) above with papers from any other bachelor's degree with the approval of the programme leader. - 3 A student would normally be expected to achieve the points at each level of study in these regulations before being permitted to enrol in papers at subsequent levels.
+- 1 To qualify for the Bachelor of Computer and Information Sciences, a student must achieve 360 points by successfully completing one of the following: - (a) Bachelor of Computer and Information Sciences single major - (i) core papers: 195 points with 45 points at level 6 and 30 points at level 7 and - (ii) a major: 90 points from one of the majors identified in these regulations, with 45 points at level 6 and 45 points at level 7 and - (iii) 75 points from the papers listed in the Bachelor of Computer and Information Sciences Table - (b) Bachelor of Computer and Information Sciences double major - (i) core papers: 195 points with 45 points at level 6 and 30 points at level 7 and - (ii) two majors: at least 165 points from two majors identified in these regulations which must conform to the requirements of each major. - (c) Bachelor of Computer and Information Sciences - (i) core papers: 195 points with 45 points at level 6 and 30 points at level 7 and - (ii) 165 points from the papers listed in the Bachelor of Computer and Information Sciences Table with at least 30 points at level 6 or above and at least 45 points at level 7. - A student may substitute up to 45 points in 1(a)(iii) or 1(c)(ii) above with papers from any other bachelor's degree with the approval of the programme leader. - 3 A student would normally be expected to achieve the points at each level of study in these regulations before being permitted to enrol in papers at subsequent levels. - 4 A student must undertake the project 407009 in the subject area of their chosen major.

-4 A student may choose an additional major or minor.
+5 A student may choose an additional major or minor.
 The completion requirements are set out in the Additional Majors and Minors Regulations on page 439.

-5 This degree may be taken as part of an approved conjoint programme of study.
+6 This degree may be taken as part of an approved conjoint programme of study.
 The completion requirements are set out in the Conjoint Bachelor's Degrees section of this Calendar.